Ginden/blinkstick-node-v2/README.md

 ### Async (recommended)

 Using async APIs is the recommended way.
-While even sync APIs use Promises, they block the event loop, which is not a good practice.
+While even sync APIs use Promises, they may block the event loop, which is not a good practice.

 Read docs of [`node-hid`](https://github.com/node-hid/node-hid?tab=readme-ov-file#async-vs-sync-api) for more